-4.4 (1) A certified elevating device mechanic may, on behalf of the certified elevating device mechanic's employer, make declarations that regulated work within the scope of the certified elevating device mechanic's certificate of qualification complies with the Act and regulations.

-- (2) A certified elevating device mechanic who, under a permit, does regulated work in respect of an elevating device must do all of the following: - (a) ensure that the regulated work complies with the Act and regulations; - (b) request from the regulatory authority any inspections required by the Act, the regulations or the permit; - (c) if permitted or required to do so by the regulatory authority, sign a declaration that the regulated work complies with the Act and regulations; - (d) ensure that the individuals doing the regulated work have the qualifications that are appropriate for that type of regulated work. - (3) A certified elevating device mechanic must disclose to a safety officer any regulated product or regulated work that creates a risk of either personal injury or damage to property.
+- 4.4 (1) A certified elevating device mechanic may, on behalf of his or her employer, make declarations that regulated work within the scope of the certified elevating device mechanic's certificate of qualification complies with the Act and regulations. - (2) A certified elevating device mechanic who, under a permit, does regulated work in respect of an elevating device must do all of the following: - (a) ensure that the regulated work complies with all requirements under the Act; - (b) request from the regulatory authority any inspections required under the Act or on the permit; - (c) if permitted or required to do so by the regulatory authority, sign a declaration that the regulated work has complied with all of the requirements under the Act; - (d) ensure that the individuals doing the regulated work have the qualifications that are appropriate for that type of regulated work. - (3) A certified elevating device mechanic must disclose to a safety officer any regulated product or regulated work that creates a risk of either personal injury or damage to property.

 [en.
 B.C.
 Reg.
 239/2014, s.
-7; am.
-B.C.
-Regs.
-184/2019, App.
-2, s.
-5; 54/2021, s.
-2.]
+7.]